athujoshi/NNLib/README.md

 # NNLib

 ANN Library for Regression and Classification created from scratch using only NumPy.

-Project created to understand modular implementation of BackPropogation in a library for Regression and Classification problems
+Project created to understand modular implementation of BackPropogation in a library for Regression and Classification problems.

-Available Activation Functions : Sigmoid, ReLu and Softmax Available Loss Functions : Mean Squared Error, Multi Class Cross Entropy
+Available Activation Functions : Sigmoid, ReLu and Softmax.

+Available Loss Functions : Mean Squared Error, Multi Class Cross Entropy.

 #Sample Implementation